LLNL/Caliper/README.md

 * `debug` Print annotation and measurement events.
   Useful to debug source-code annotations.

+* `mpi` Record MPI operations and the MPI rank.
+  Note that `libcaliper-mpiwrap` library has to be linked with the application in addition to the regular Caliper libraries to obtain MPI information.
+See "MPI programs" below.

 * `ompt` The OpenMP tools interface service.
     Connects to the OpenMP tools interface to retrieve OpenMP status information.